This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 - Hamilton Beach 4-Quart Programmable Slow Cooker, $35 at Target and Amazon

 The final small appliance is the electric kettle.
 You may look at the unassuming electric kettle and dismiss it as an unnecessary small appliance, but that would be a mistake, my friend.

 If you love tea, pour-over coffee, or hot chocolate, you need an electric kettle.
 We also use this kettle to make broth from our favorite bullion paste.
-And we’ve used it a few times for instant mash potatoes, instant soups, and on-the-go oatmeal bowls.
+And we’ve used it a few times for instant mashed potatoes, instant soups, and on-the-go oatmeal bowls.

-If you are wanting to achieve the perfect bloom when making pour-over coffee, you’ll need an adjustable temperature gooseneck kettle.
+If you are wanting to achieve the perfect bloom when making pour-over coffee, you’ll need an adjustable-temperature gooseneck kettle.
 For the ultimate coffee lovers, only the best will do.
 The golden goose of gooseneck kettles is, of course, the Fellow Stagg.

 - Cuisinart Perfectemp, $99 at Target and Amazon